connexcs/docs/docs/reporting-problems.md

 #### Categories

 * **Platform**: Refers to the stability of the ConnexCS system (typically outside customer control).
 For example, the ConnexCS platform is down.
 * **Operational**: Any configuration related issues, which are typically within the customer's control.
-For example, the Misconfiguration issue.
+For example, the misconfiguration issue.

 #### Severity Levels